Springfield

 Choose the version that matches the trip

-Arriving without a car Use Union Station as the planning anchor, then keep the day focused around downtown or one campus transfer.
+Arriving without a car Plan the day around Union Station, then keep it focused on downtown or a single campus transfer.

 Sports or family day Let the Basketball Hall of Fame or Springfield Museums lead; do not overload the day with a long western Massachusetts drive afterward.